jkeohan/rctr-8-2-21/w09d17/intro-to-testing-in-react.md

 [Jest](https://jestjs.io/en/) is an easy to configure testing framework built by Facebook for testing JavaScript code.

 ### Running A Single Test
-Test are created using either `it()` or `test()`.
-Both functions perform the same action and in the end it comes down to readability and more so about the actual test message.
+Test are created using either `it()` or `test()` functions.
+Both functions are the same and take in 2 params:

+- the test message
+- callback function

 ```js
 test('does this thing', () => {});